Write a line of text to a message being enqueued.

 PMDFwriteLinewhich will needlessly strip away and then re-append a record terminator for each line read and written.

 PMDF__OK Normal, successful completion.
 PMDF__BADCONTEXT Illegal or corrupt context.
-Line not written.
-PMDF__INVSTRDES Invalid string descriptor for line: descriptor has an invalid value in its DSC$B_CLASS field.
-Line not written.
+Text not written.
+PMDF__INVSTRDES Invalid string descriptor for text: descriptor has an invalid value in its DSC$B_CLASS field.
+Text not written.